tutomiko/nam/README.md

 this means that you didn't batch properly given the resources you have.
 If this is happening and you're unwilling to separate it into proper, digestible batches, then gracefully request CPU.
-Integrated GPUs have this feature/issue (they're not intended for running AI models) and it's something nam shouldn't, and thus won't, touch.
+Integrated GPUs have this feature/issue (they're quite suboptimal for running heavy, batched AI models) and it's something nam shouldn't, and thus won't, touch.

 ### Device resolution (`nam.inference.device`)